Guilty of bookkeeping blunders? Our partners at Bench have compiled a list of the most common bookkeeping mistakes and how to avoid them.

 Finally, enrolling the help of an accountant is key.
 They can let you know whether you should be opting for itemized or standard deductions in order to save the most money.
 And they can help you figure out which expenses you can report to the IRS, and which you can’t.

-When tax season is past and it’s time for Spring cleaning, you may be tempted to ditch a lot of your old business records.
-But before you do, make sure you know which ones you need to hold on to for tax purposes.
+When tax season is past, and it’s time for spring cleaning, you may be tempted to ditch many of your old business records.
+But before you do, know which ones you must hold on to for tax purposes.

-Why Throwing out Tax Records Too Soon Is a Bad Move
+Why Throwing Out Records Too Soon Is a Bad Move

 If the IRS audits you, and you don’t have the records you need to back up deductions you’ve claimed on past tax returns, they could penalize you.